rust-lang/rust/src/doc/rustc-dev-guide/src/traits-lowering-rules.md

 ```

 This clause says that if we are assuming that the trait holds, then we can also
-assume that it's where-clauses hold.
+assume that its where-clauses hold.
 It's perhaps useful to see an example:

 ```rust,ignore
 trait Eq: PartialEq { ... }